 In today’s world, there are clear areas of unrest, division, and strife.
 The scriptures call us to the good work of building bridges and finding peace socially, politically, and spiritually.
 It is with this in mind that we introduce the Shalom Scholarship, designed for students with a heart and vision for biblical peacemaking within their vocational calling.

-All new students in the MDiv, MAT, MATM, or MAICS degree programs intending to enroll in Spring 2019 are eligible to apply for this competitive scholarship, which will cover one-third (33%) of tuition costs during the first four quarters of study.
+All new students in the MDiv, MAT, MATM, or MAICS degree programs intending to enroll in Summer 2019 are eligible to apply for this competitive scholarship, which will cover one-third (33%) of tuition costs during the first four quarters of study.

 For more information about becoming a student, please fill out the inquiry form to the right.